 Candidates for selection to the Athletic Training Program will be required to verify they understand and meet these technical standards or that they believe that, with certain accommodations, they can meet the standards.
 The Heidelberg University Disabilities Identification Team will evaluate a student who states he/she could meet the program’s technical standards with accommodation and confirm that the stated condition qualifies as a disability under applicable laws.
 If a student states he/she can meet the technical standards with accommodation, then the Institution will determine whether it agrees that the student can meet the technical standards with reasonable accommodation; this includes a review of whether the accommodations requested are reasonable, taking into account whether accommodation would jeopardize clinician/patient safety, or the educational process of the student or the institution, including all coursework, clinical experiences and internships deemed essential to graduation.

 Please include three (3) email addresses of those who will serve as recommendations to your admission into the AT Program.
 Each person will be contacted with instructions on how to submit a recommendation on your behalf.
-Forms can be obtained from http://www.heidelberg.edu/ATRecommendation
+Forms can be downloaded here or obtained from https://www.heidelberg.edu/athletic-training/admission

 © 2017 Heidelberg University | 310 E. Market St. | Tiffin, Ohio 44883-2462 | 1-800-434-3352